ug2454/ug2454/README.md

 ## I'm a Developer
 - 🔭 I’m currently working on a open source project [Pain Monitoring - Debbie][project]!
-- 🌱 I’m currently learning Flutter and Google DialogFlow
+- 🌱 I’m currently learning Native Android Development, Flutter and Google DialogFlow
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - Published my first app on Play Store - [Climatic][climatic]!